 Measure the power of the output signal over the period between transmissions, starting 100 µs after the end of one interrogation and ending 100 µs prior to the start of the next interrogation.
 The power is determined by calculating the RMS value of the signal during the measurement time.

-Verify that the residual power output does not exceed the limit specified in clause 4.2.5.2 when the measuring receiver is tuned over the frequency range shown in table 4 below.
+Verify that the residual power output does not exceed the limit specified in clause 4.2.4.2 when the spectrum analyzer is tuned over the frequency range shown in table 4 below.

 All measurements shall be made with a reference bandwidth as shown in Table 4.